Pippa Bacca: Funeral

 Bacca's funeral took place on 19 April 2008, in front of the San Simpliciano church in Milan.
 Over a thousand people gathered, including politicians Letizia Moratti and Barbara Pollastrini attended and representatives of the Turkish authorities.
 Sidewalks and houses in the vicinity of the church were decorated with green balloons and banners.
 Bacca's coffin was also covered in a cloth in her favourite color green.
 The choir she had started performed during the ceremony.

 Bacca was buried in the family tomb in Casirate d'Adda in the dress she wore on her tour, as it was the dress she wore at the time of her death.
 According to her mother, she was also buried with a pair of her favorite green patchwork dungarees, the ostrich boa she had worn as Eva Adamovich, and a gold chain with the medal of Saint Joseph of Cupertino.

-Bacca's alter ego Eva Adamovich got an obituary in the newspaper Corriere della Sera (Evening Courier), where it was stated that she had "departed for a never-ending tour of the Bahamas".
+Bacca's alter ego Eva Adamovich got an obituary in the newspaper Corriere della Sera ("Evening Courier"), where it was stated that she had "departed for a never-ending tour of the Bahamas".

 Aftermath

-In the aftermath, Bacca's sister Maria gave a statement to the Italian news agency ANSA: "[Bacca's] travels were for an artistic performance and to give a message of peace and trust, but not everyone deserves trust...
-We weren't particularly worried because she had been hitchhiking for a long time, and thus was capable of avoiding risky situations...
-She was a determined person when it came to her art".
+In the aftermath, Bacca's sister Maria gave a statement to the Italian news agency ANSA: "[Bacca's] travels were for an artistic performance and to give a message of peace and trust, but not everyone deserves trust… We weren't particularly worried because she had been hitchhiking for a long time, and thus was capable of avoiding risky situations… She was a determined person when it came to her art".

 The Turkish president Abdullah Gül called the Italian president Giorgio Napolitano to express his grief.
 A commentary in Today's Zaman, while expressing sadness for the woman's death, criticised the supposed obsequiousness of Turkish politicians to "foreigners" in the Bacca case, writing: "Let's face it, if Pippa were a Turk, some people would feel free to say that a hitchhiking woman deserves to be raped."
-The columnist argued that local problems such as violence against women should be addressed regardless of Türkiye's concern for being shamed before foreigners.
-Hürriyet (Liberty), a top selling Turkish newspaper, printed an article on the murder, entitled "We are ashamed".
+The columnist argued that local problems such as violence against women should be addressed regardless of Turkey's concern for being shamed before foreigners.
+Hürriyet ("Liberty"), a top selling Turkish newspaper, printed an article on the murder, entitled "We are ashamed".
 On the occasion of the 2009 Art Festival in Faenza, the Istanbul Biennial director Fulya Erdemci made a public apology on behalf of her country.

-Bacca's fellow traveler Silvia Moro returned to Milan and stopped making art after the incident.
+Bacca's fellow traveler Silvia Moro returned to Milan and stopped making art after the murder.